System Design Space

 • Nomad and Docker Swarm remain lighter alternatives for specific scenarios.

-• Managed Kubernetes in AWS/GCP/Azure underpins many production platforms.
+• Managed Kubernetes in AWS, GCP, and Azure underpins many live platforms.

-Request path: internet → host → runtime → container
+Request path: internet → host → container runtime → container

 Layer 1